 The children in our school are the most important people!
 As such, they have lots of opportunities to share their thoughts on school issues.
+Our pupils share their ideas and opinions about their subjects during pupil voice meetings with teachers.

 The main aim of the School Council is to help to make our school a better place for the children and to give us an opportunity to have our opinions and ideas heard.
 Each class from Year Two upwards has two representatives who are elected every year.